-If your controller includes an iSCSI host connection, you can configure the iSCSI port settings from the System page.
+If your controller includes an iSCSI host connection, you can configure the iSCSI port settings from the Hardware page or the System page.

 - Your controller must include iSCSI ports; otherwise, the iSCSI settings are not available. - You must know the network speed (the data transfer rate between the ports and the host).